Code-Institute-Submissions/redesigned-octo-engine/README.md

 * Home page video
   * Click on the Video icon and a video player should open with the video playing

+  * Desktop/Tablet to Mobile Social Footer Bar
+    * Resize the screen and you should see the 'FaceBook', 'Instagram' icons disappear and the 'Twitter' icon move partially off the right of the screen
+    * Hover over the 'Twitter' icon and the 'FaceBook' and 'Instagram' icons will appears
+      * Click on the 'FaceBook' icon, verify a new page/tab is opened with a dialog box to log into FaceBook website to share with the URL of the current page as a parameter.
+      * Click on the 'Instagram' icon, verify a new page/tab is opened with 'The Monkees' instagram page.
+      * Click on the 'Twitter' icon, verify a new page/tab is opened with the message posting text box prefilled with this text 'Check out this great band http://<url of the current page>:4200/home'.*

 ## Acceptance tests